 Are silicone breast implants safe?

 “Yes they are and they are approved by the FDA.”

 But what if they rupture?
 “This is very rare with the implants we use now.
 If they were to rupture, they would be replaced, often at no cost to the patients.”

 And what if they leak?
 “Again, this is also very rare.
 The implants we use now are very cohesive and if you were to cut them in half with a knife, they would be in two solid pieces as opposed to being a slimy mess (like the implants used in the 60s and 70s).”

-After my breast implants are in, can is still get mammograms?
+After my breast implants are in, can I still get mammograms?

 “Yes!!! …and you’d better!
 I typically get mammograms on my patients before they get implants so down the road there will be a baseline exam to compare before and after her implants were placed.
 Whether your implants are located above or below the muscle they can be imaged with special displacement views that your radiologist will use.
 Do make sure you tell them when you schedule your appointment that you have implants.”

-If you have further questions about breast augmentation, you may enter it in the comments below.
-Or feel free to contact us to schedule an appointment with Dr. Singh so you can make a more informed decision about your options.
+If you have further questions about breast augmentation, feel free to contact us to schedule an appointment with our team so you can make a more informed decision about your options.

 Click the image above to see more before and after shots of breast augmentation performed by Panacea Plastic Surgery.